Rizki0319/IoT-Environmental-Monitoring-System/README.md

 # IoT Temperature and Humidity Monitoring System

-An end-to-end IoT environmental monitoring system for collecting, transmitting, processing, visualizing, and storing temperature and humidity data.

 The system uses an **Arduino UNO WiFi Rev2** and **DHT22 sensor** to collect environmental measurements.
 The data is transmitted using **MQTT over TLS** to **HiveMQ Cloud**, processed and visualized using **Node-RED**, and stored in **MongoDB** for persistent data storage.

 ## Demonstration